Miguel-Fontes/trello-toolkit/README.md

 npm run build
 ```

 And that's it!
-The built files will be created at `{project-root}/dist`.
+The built files will be placed at `{project-root}/dist`.

 ### Sugestions or Problems